Home

 Turkey Short Term Residence Permit Requirements

 Thanks to its central location, living in Turkey is an attractive option for many worldwide.
 Present-day Turkey is a cosmopolitan country, and the main route for foreigners to live in Turkey is to obtain a short-term residence permit.
 The requirements for a short-term residence permit depend on your purpose of travel.
-There are different short-term residency paths depending on the purpose of your travel.
-There are standard documents required for all travel.
-However, specific documents may also be requested depending on your purpose of travel.
-These documents are generally obtained from public institutions and must comply with strict form requirements, which this article covers.
+There are different short-term residency paths depending on your purpose.
+The standard documents required for all travel purposes are listed in this article.
+We also examine the specific documents required for cases such as residence based on property ownership or permit renewal.
+These documents are generally obtained from public institutions and must comply with strict form requirements, which we examine in detail.

 The two most common routes for a short-term residence permit in Turkey are based on tourism and property ownership.
 Although the property ownership route is relatively more secure, the procedural requirements must be met and carefully followed up.
 In 2026, a property worth more than USD 200,000 is sufficient to qualify for a residence permit, with no other requirements.
-Below you can find detailed guidance on short-term residence permit applications in Turkey, including those based on property ownership, tourist residence permits, and other types of short-term residence permits.
-We also cover the residence permit renewal process with specific information based on the type of permit currently held.
+Below, you can find detailed guidance on short-term residence permit applications in Turkey, including those based on property ownership, tourist residence permits, and other types.
+We also cover the residence permit renewal process with specific information based on the subcategory of short term permit currently held.

 Residence Permit Application